|

 as well of the two supplements that were scribed after the Course -- Psychotherapy:

-and their relationship with A Course in Miracles.
-This chapter is
+relationship with A Course in Miracles.
+This chapter is followed

-followed in turn by discussions of the Course's use of language, the roles
+in turn by discussions of the Course's use of language, the roles of Jesus

-of Jesus and the Holy Spirit, including the important distinction between
+and the Holy Spirit, including the important distinction between form and

-form and content, the relevance or irrelevance of groups on A Course
+content, the relevance or irrelevance of groups on A Course in Miracles,

-in Miracles, with specific reference to students joining together in
+with specific reference to students joining together in networks, communities,

-has probably already been apparent from this Introduction that there is
+been apparent from this Introduction that there is some overlap between

 Are Called and Few Choose to Listen.
 This is inevitable,